 EAPS Poster Awards

 Posters are a major communication tool for researchers.
 Since the European Population Conference of 2003 in Warsaw, posters are an integral part of the conference program.
-At every European Population Conference, EAPS Poster Awards are presented to the best poster in a poster session.
-Expert jury's of peers judge all posters on:
+EAPS Poster Awards are presented to the best poster in each of the poster sessions.

 The EAPS Poster Awards are presented during the Award ceremony of the closing session at the European Population Conference.